 The CRC Row-A-Thon

-The purpose of the Row-A-Thon is to raise funds for our participating Junior and Senior athletes to attend events such as BC Champs, Regina Sprints and the Canadian Henley.
-We encourage all club groups to participate and support our Junior and Senior athletes.
+The purpose of the Row-A-Thon is to raise funds for our participating athletes to attend events such as BC Champs, Regina Sprints and the Canadian Henley.
+It is anticipated that mainly Senior and Junior athletes will participate in this event.

 There would be a time limit on the event of 8 hours, so all crews can safely row in the day light.
-A potluck breakfast would start the event.
 At the end of the event there would be a club BBQ to celebrate the achievements of the athletes.

 Sponsorship Funds Criteria

-Money collected will be used to offset regatta fees attended by our Junior and Senior Athletes.
-All money raised will be deposited into a separate Junior and Senior accounts.
-The following criteria is place for 2018 regattas:
+Money collected will be used to offset regatta and membership fees attended by our athletes.
+The following criteria is place:

 The Sponsorship Form can be downloaded HERE.